 This morning my heart is heavy.
 I arose to prepare for my early morning workout and in just seconds thoughts of Paul and Sheila Wellstone popped into my head.
 I decided to work out this morning in my Wellstone T-shirt from the 1996 campaign – it is now about 6 or 8 sizes too big but I don’t care.
-It makes me feel special…and close to them.
-Especially important on this day.
+It makes me feel close to them, which is especially important on this day.

 Today marks the 10th anniversary of the tragic plane crash that killed our beloved late United States Senator Paul Wellstone, his wife Sheila Wellstone, their daughter Marcia Wellstone-Markusen, and campaign aids and friends Mary McEvoy, Tom Lapic and Will McLaughlin.
 Their small plane went down on a rainy, icky, gloomy day 10 years ago (at about this time) in a woodsy area in Eveleth, MN just two weeks before the 2002 election.

 Most of us who knew and loved Paul, Sheila and the others, remember exactly where we were at that moment and how we heard the shocking and devastating news that changed our world.
 I was working from Democratic party headquarters as a strategic communications and marketing consultant helping candidates and campaigns with message and marketing.
 (On leave from the state legislature.)
 I had just completed an all-nighter and put the final direct marketing pieces to bed.
 I slept for about 1.5 hours on the hard cement floor of the DFL and awoke before 7 a.m. to check in with printers to make sure everything was on track.